pravega/pravega-operator/charts/pravega/README.md

   - Helm 3.2.1+
   - An existing Apache Zookeeper 3.6.1 cluster.
 This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)
   - An existing Apache Bookkeeper 4.9.2 cluster.
 This can be easily deployed using our [BookKeeper Operator](https://github.com/pravega/bookkeeper-operator)
   - Pravega Operator.
-You can install it using its own [Helm chart](https://github.com/pravega/pravega-operator/tree/master/charts/pravega-operator)
+Please refer [this](https://github.com/pravega/pravega-operator/blob/master/charts/pravega-operator/README.md)
   - LongTerm Storage ([options for long term storage](doc/longtermstorage.md))
-## Installing the Chart
+## Deploying a Pravega Cluster

 To install the pravega chart, use the following commands: